-December 17, 2010 Stakeholder conference call on Draft Final Report on Impact of Dynamic Schedules on Interfaces December 27, 2010 Stakeholder comments received on Draft Final Report on Impact of Dynamic Schedules on Interfaces January 7, 2011 Final Report on Impact of Dynamic Schedules on Interfaces published January 27, 2011 Discussion Paper for February 1, 2011, Conference Call in Dynamic Transfer Stakeholder Process published February 1, 2011 Stakeholder conference call on Status Update in Dynamic Transfer Stakeholder Process February 8, 2011 Stakeholder comments received on Dynamic Transfers Discussion Paper February 18, 2011 Supplement to Revised Draft Final Proposal published February 25, 2011 Stakeholder meeting on Supplement to Revised Draft Final Proposal March 11, 2011 Stakeholder comments received on Supplement to Revised Draft Final Proposal April 1, 2011 Second Supplement to Revised Draft Final Proposal published April 8, 2011 Stakeholder meeting on Second Supplement to Revised Draft Final Proposal April 15, 2011 Stakeholder comments received on Second Supplement to Revised Draft Final Proposal May 2, 2011 Final Proposal published May 18-19, 2011 Target Board of Governors decision on Dynamic Transfer initiative June 2011 Target Tariff filing submitted to FERC for approval of Dynamic Transfer tariff changes.
+December 17, 2010 Stakeholder conference call on Draft Final Report on Impact of Dynamic Schedules on Interfaces December 27, 2010 Stakeholder comments received on Draft Final Report on Impact of Dynamic Schedules on Interfaces January 7, 2011 Final Report on Impact of Dynamic Schedules on Interfaces published January 27, 2011 Discussion Paper for February 1, 2011, Conference Call in Dynamic Transfer Stakeholder Process published February 1, 2011 Stakeholder conference call on Status Update in Dynamic Transfer Stakeholder Process February 8, 2011 Stakeholder comments received on Dynamic Transfers Discussion Paper February 18, 2011 Supplement to Revised Draft Final Proposal published February 25, 2011 Stakeholder meeting on Supplement to Revised Draft Final Proposal March 11, 2011 Stakeholder comments received on Supplement to Revised Draft Final Proposal April 1, 2011 Second Supplement to Revised Draft Final Proposal published April 8, 2011 Stakeholder meeting on Second Supplement to Revised Draft Final Proposal April 15, 2011 Stakeholder comments due on Second Supplement to Revised Draft Final Proposal, to dynamictransfer@caiso.com .
+May 18-19, 2011 Target Board of Governors decision on Dynamic Transfer initiative June 2011 Target Tariff filing submitted to FERC for approval of Dynamic Transfer tariff changes.

 The ISO has benefited from the comments that stakeholders submitted on the series of documents throughout the course of this stakeholder process, and thanks the commenters.
+The ISO now invites final inputs on this Supplement to Revised Draft Final Proposal's definition of the terms and conditions for dynamic transfer services.